The LG G6 sets a new standard in smartphone design

 Price, availability, and warranty

-LG hasn’t announced a price for the G6 itself, but carrier partners have revealed their own.
 Verizon started selling the G6 for $672 on March 17, and shipped it out the door on March 30.
 The phone is available now at AT&T ($719) and Sprint ($708), and through T-Mobile for just $650.
 Heck, U.S. Cellular offers it for just $550.
 LG traditionally gives you a one-year warranty on smartphones, which covers either repair or replacement, plus any labor charges.
 You’ll have to send it back to LG if it goes wrong, though.
+The G6 is also now available unlocked straight from LG, and if you want it unlocked you’ll need to pay $600.
+You can get the unlocked version from LG or from Amazon.

 The LG G6 went on sale in 24 European countries on April 24, including the U.K., France, and Germany.
 LG has secured 33 partnerships with networks, so the phone should be easy to find.
 In the U.K., it’s sold through EE and Three, and Carphone Warehouse.
 Plans cost from around 30 British pounds each month for 24-months, or a SIM-free unconnected G6 is around 650 British pounds.Our Take

-Note: Update: We’ve amended the review with a section on the G6 Plus.
-We’ve also added comparisons to Samsung’s Galaxy S8.